dustinmoris/CI-BuildStats/README.md

 [![Build history](http://buildstats.info/appveyor/chart/dustinmoris/ci-buildstats)](https://ci.appveyor.com/project/dustinmoris/ci-buildstats/history)
 ```

-### Configuration
+## Configuration

 #### Filtering for a specific branch

-By default the widget will render a chart for builds across all branches.
+By default the widget will render a chart for builds from all branches.

 You can select a specific branch by appending the `branch` parameter to the URL (optional):